-As part of the NIH HEAL (Helping to End Addiction Long-termSM) Initiative, NCATS supports and facilitates a variety of funding, prize and collaboration opportunities designed to address the opioid crisis, including pain management.
+As part of the NIH HEAL (Helping to End Addiction Long-termSM) Initiative, NCATS supports and facilitates a variety of funding and collaboration opportunities designed to address the opioid crisis, including pain management.

 - Current Funding Opportunities